Joey Meneses Player Props: Nationals vs. Cubs

 Joey Meneses At The Plate

-- Meneses has 21 doubles, a triple, six home runs and 22 walks while batting .282.
+- Meneses is hitting .278 with 21 doubles, a triple, six home runs and 22 walks.

-- Among qualified hitters in MLB play, he ranks 26th in batting average, 91st in on-base percentage, and 104th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 33rd, his on-base percentage ranks 101st, and he is 108th in the league in slugging.

-- Meneses has picked up an RBI in 38.4% of his games this season, with more than one RBI in 11.6% of his games.
-He has also driven in three or more runs in four contests.
+- Meneses has driven in a run in 33 games this season (37.9%), including 10 games with more than one RBI (11.5%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.